paulowoody/java-crypt/README.md

 # java-crypt
-Simple testing of RSA and AES in Java
+Simple experiments with RSA and AES in Java

+Demonstrate use of RSA and AES to generate and share an encryption key with another agent/user.